SickProdigy/TubeArchivist-Scripts/README.md

 ## How it works / Usage
 1. Put all the scripts in the directory with your video files (scripts currently do not recurse into subdirectories).
 2. Edit 'Example.info.json'
-   - Update these lines (And also any other lines you want copied to each video)
+   - Update these lines (And also any other lines you want copied to each video that won't be scripted in.
+Null values I didn't have data for yet.)
  ```
-"channel_id": "Change To Channel ID/username",
+"channel_id": "Change to Youtube Username",
-"uploader": "Youtube Username",
+"uploader": "Change to Youtube Username",
 "uploader_id": "Change To Channel ID",
 "uploader_url": "https://www.youtube.com/channel/ChangeToChannelID-or-username",
 ```